Skip to main content

 Be it enacted by the Council as follows:

 Section 1.
-Section 10-313 of chapter 3 of title 10 of the administrative code of the city of New York, as added by local law 236 of 2017, is amended to read as follows:
+Section 10-313 of the administrative code of the city of New York, as added by local law number 236 for the year 2017, is amended to read as follows:

 § 10-313 Mandatory disclosure of gun violence information.

 a.
-Prior to issuing a license or permit for possession of a firearm, the police department must provide applicants with the following statement in printed form: “Warning: The presence of a firearm in the home is associated with an increased risk of suicide, death during domestic [violence] disputes, and unintentional deaths to children and others.”
-Such statement shall be followed by any graphic warning or warnings required by any rule or regulation that may be issued pursuant to subdivision c of this section.
+[Prior to issuing a license or permit for possession of a firearm, the department must provide applicants with the following statement in printed form: “Warning: The presence of a firearm in the home is associated with an increased risk of suicide, death during domestic violence disputes, and unintentional deaths to children and others.”]
+Upon the issuance of or amendment to a license or permit for possession of a firearm, rifle or shotgun, the police department shall provide the licensee or permittee, as applicable, a graphic warning or warnings designed pursuant to subdivision c of this section together with the notice required pursuant to subdivision 20 of section 400.00 of the penal law.

-2. Adjacent to such notice, a graphic warning sign in conformity with the rules and regulations issued pursuant to subdivision c of this section.
+b.
+Where a dealer in firearms displays or otherwise provides the notice required pursuant to subdivision 20 of section 400.00 of the penal law, adjacent to such notice shall be a graphic warning sign designed pursuant to subdivision c of this section.
 Such graphic warning sign shall be unobstructed in its entirety.

 c.
-The department of health and mental hygiene shall, within 16 months of the effective date of this subdivision:
+The department of health and mental hygiene shall:

-3. Publish and make freely available on its website the graphic warnings designed pursuant to paragraph 1 of this subdivision; and
+2. Publish and make available on its website the graphic warnings designed pursuant to paragraph 1 of this subdivision.

 AM/JLB